-The Council has an anti-fraud and corruption strategy, fraud response plan and confidential reporting policy which are available to staff via the intranet.
-These documents were updated in 2020/21.
+The Council has an anti-fraud and corruption strategy and fraud response plan which are available to staff via the intranet.
 The Council is a partner in the Hertfordshire Shared Anti-Fraud Service (SAFS).
-This service investigates all suspected cases of fraud with the exception of benefit fraud which is referred to the Department for Works and Pensions via the national benefit fraud
+This service investigates all suspected cases of fraud with the exception of benefit fraud which is referred to the Department for Works and Pensions via the national benefit fraud Hotline.
+SAFS also provides anti-fraud training at both Member and officer level.